Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 The parts of a checker
 """"""""""""""""""""""

-Most checkers have their own file in ``(clang repository)/lib/StaticAnalyzer/Checkers/``, which will contain a *checker class* on the top and a *checker registry function* on the bottom.
-The latter creates a single instance of the checker class called the *checker object*, which is owned by ``CheckerManager``.
+Most checkers have their own file in ``(clang repository)/lib/StaticAnalyzer/Checkers/``, which will contain a *checker class* on the top, a *checker registry function* and a *checker shouldRegister function* on the bottom.
+If the latter return with true, the checker registry function creates a single instance of the checker class called the *checker object*, which is owned by ``CheckerManager``.

 A *package* is not much more than a single string, used for bundling checkers into logical categories.
 Every checker is a part of a package, and any package can be a *subpackage* of another.
 If package ``builtin`` is a subpackge of ``core``, it's *full name* will be ``core.builtin``, and it's *name* will be ``builtin``.
 Similarly if checker ``X`` is within the package ``Y``, its *full name* is ``Y.X``, and it's *name* is ``X``.